-We had previously classified our total revenue in two categories, "Product" and "Service".
-Beginning in the first quarter of fiscal 2019, to better reflect the nature of our business and sharpen the focus on our revenue priorities, we have updated our revenue categories to "Appliance and integration" and "SaaS and service".
+We classify our total revenue in two categories, "Appliance and integration" and "SaaS and service".
 The "Appliance and integration" revenue category includes hardware, licenses and professional services and is reflective of non-recurring revenue, while the "SaaS and service" category includes usage fees for our SaaS platform and support revenue stream from our appliance-based customers and reflects our recurring revenue stream.